aFishboy/OperatingSystems-UthreadAPI-p2/libuthread/REPORT.md

 ## Phase 4
 ### Preemption Goals

-### Preemption Goals
+For phase 4 we needed to implement a way for a thread to be forcibly yielded in order to stop a thread from never giving away their processing resource.
+To do this we needed to add preemption in the form of signals.

-Second Part:
+### Preemption Implementation
-For the preemption part, the focus is the use of system calls correctly.
-Timed preemption mainly relies on the setitmer() function.
-The start and end of preemption are implemented by setting the two values of itimerval.
-For preempt_start(), we need to initialize the timer and use sigaddset() and sigaction() to set SIGVTALRM and the handling of the signal. preempt_disable and preempt_enable set the preempt block and unblock by calling sigprocmask() in the system calls.
+The main focus for implementing preemption was setting up signal handling.
+The signal handling can be broken up into four parts.
+Starting, stopping, enabling and disabling preemption.
+In order to start preemption a timer is initialized to fire every 100 Hz.
+In order to handle this timer the use of sigaddset and sigaction to set SIGVTALRM and the handling of the signal.
+Sometimes preemption is not wanted so we needed to add a way to enable or disable preemption.
+In order to accomplish this we use a signal mask and set it through the system call sigprocmask in preempt_disable and preempt_enable.
+Thus the implementation of the block and unblock, and the implementation the effect of temporarily stopping the preemption.

 ### Testing Preemption
 When trying to decide how to test preemption, it was difficult to find a